maxehnert/Disney-Streaming-THT/README.md

 You would loop through the first API call to fetch the base results.
 Loop through each item in containers array.
 If there is no refId, then store the contents for later.
-If there is a refId, add it to a new array or just refIds.
+If there is a refId, add it to a new array of just refIds.
 Once you reach the end of the first API call, you can either render the collection of static data or immediately make new fetch requests for your dynamic refID content.
 Then add that to the previous collection of response data and render it all together.